 An astonishing butternut harvest should be the experience of every family with a small piece of ground.
 Let's talk about hunger.

-they find them.
-It will mean an untidy, rank garden but is that a problem, knowing you will have a mountain of good food at the end of
+Start collecting your butternut seeds now, dry them in the hot sun and put the bottle away safely where the rats cannot start snacking; they know a good thing should they find your gems.
+It will mean an untidy, rank garden but is that a problem, knowing you will have a mountain of delightful food at the end of summer?

 That's what comes to those ready to grow butternut squash.